scrollmapper/bible_databases_deuterocanonical/sources/en/_the_general_epistle_of_barnabas/_the_general_epistle_of_barnabas.md

 **[6:17]** What, then, meaneth the milk and honey?
 It is because a child is kept alive, first with honey, afterwards with milk.
 So we, too, being quickened by faith in his promise and by his word, shall live and rule over the earth.

-**[6:18]** And we said previously, And let them increase and multiply and rule over the fish.
+**[6:18]** And we said above, And let them increase and multiply and rule over the fish.
 Who then is he who is able to rule over the beasts, the fish, and fowls of heaven?
 For we ought to perceive that to rule belongeth to authority, so that a man by giving commands may exercise lordship.

 **[6:19]** If, therefore, this doth not take place now, he hath told us when it will; even when we ourselves have been made perfect, so that we become heirs of the covenant of the Lord.